$ bausteinsicht init

 Example:

-$ bausteinsicht export-table
+$ bausteinsicht export-table --view context # writes to stdout

 $ bausteinsicht export-table --table-format md --output docs/tables --view context

-Exported: docs/tables/context.md
+Exported: docs/tables/context-elements.md

 $ bausteinsicht export-table --combined --output docs/tables

-Exported: docs/tables/combined.adoc
+Exported: docs/tables/elements.adoc

-$ bausteinsicht export-table --format json
+$ bausteinsicht export-table --view context --format json

 bausteinsicht export-diagram